leeskelvin/upsilon/README.md

 ## bashrc_cloud

-A collection of bash run commands, to be sourced in the main .bashrc file and symbolically linked in the home directory.
+A collection of bash run commands, to be sourced in the main .bashrc file and symbolically linked to in the home directory.

 ## getbib